openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ### Signature Packet (Tag 2) {#ecc-mldsa-sig-packet}

-The composite ML-DSA + EdDSA schemes MUST be used only with v6 signatures, as defined in [I-D.ietf-openpgp-crypto-refresh].
+The composite ML-DSA + EdDSA schemes MUST be used only with v6 signatures, as defined in [RFC9580].

 The algorithm-specific v6 signature parameters for ML-DSA + EdDSA signatures consist of: